 Welcome to the website of the Sparkman & Stephens 34 Association.
 The Association is here to support all owners of S&S 34 yachts worldwide, and anyone else who loves these beautiful boats.
 We promote both racing and cruising.
 S&S34s have completed more long distances voyages, especially solo, than any other yacht design.
 They are also highly competitive IRC racers and are still winning major offshore races.

 Around 200 boats have been built, about 130 in Australia and the remainder in the UK.
-New boats are still available, please click on the “The S&S 34″ and then “new boat” buttons above for details and photos.
+New boats are still available, please click on the “The New S&S 34″ button above for full details and photos.

 A Few S&S34 Achievements

 We believe that the S&S 34 has completed more circumnavigations and set more world sailing records than any other production yacht.
-All boats launched are still sailing.
 Just some of the achievements:

 Member Jon Sanders AO, OBE, honoured in 1983 by the United States Institute of Navigation with their Superior Achievement Award.
 Sailed his S&S 34 Perie Banou around the world twice via Cape Horn, non stop and alone, to set 12 world records.